Together they're heavy.

 - Epic Rocking: "When The Fool Becomes A King" is 10 1/2 minutes long.
 "A Long Day" goes on for 36 minutes, but it doesn't do much rocking, just a bunch of instrumental ambient sounds.

-- Idiosyncratic Track Listing: The Spree's albums consist of "sections", and are listed as such on the track listings.
+- Idiosyncratic Album Theming: The Spree's albums consist of "sections", and are listed as such on the track listings.
 For example, "Two Thousand Places" is listed as "Section 14 (Two Thousand Places)".
 And the numbering is continued from album to album (their fourth album, Yes It's True, contains Sections 33-43).
+Apparently, an original song has to be on a proper album in order to get a section number: "I'm Calling" from the Wait EP note didn't get one, nor did any of the music they composed for the film Thumbsucker.

 - New Sound Album: The Fragile Army had the group tackle Darker and Edgier material, plus the sound got more rock-ish and the band members donned bleaker-looking black uniforms.